 Best for ad and malware-free browsing

-Although it does not record your browsing activity, the company does collect some information like your email address and payment details.
-This is completely normal as any VPN service that accepts credit cards and PayPal.
+Although it does not record your browsing activity, the company does collect some information like your email address and payment details, which is completely normal as with any VPN service that accepts credit cards and PayPal for their subscription payment.

-On top of that, NordVPN offers two different kinds of Kill Switch, one for desktops and another for mobile devices.
-You can choose to activate either the app kill switch or the internet kill switch to disable your entire internet connection when anything goes wrong.
+On top of that, NordVPN comes with a Kill Switch for the desktop app and another for mobile devices.
+You can choose to activate either the app kill switch or the internet kill switch, both work efficiently to disable your entire internet connection when anything goes wrong.